shawrajdeep00/Smart-Warehouse-System/README.md

 - **AGVTest and BoxTest:** Movement, position, box pick-up and drop, and safe error handling for improper operations.
 - **StorageAreaTest:** Box storage and retrieval, slot finding, invalid position management, and safe exception handling.

-All unit tests have reported no failures or errors, demonstrating robust and resilient implementation.[1]
+All unit tests have reported no failures or errors, demonstrating robust and resilient implementation.[Project Presentation (PDF)]

 ## Simulation